lePereT/lua-trie/README.md

 # lua-trie
-Trie implementation in pure Lua capable to build prefixes from iterable sequences
+Trie (prefix tree) implementation in pure Lua capable to build prefixes from iterable sequences

+## Usage

+See file `trie_example.lua` as living example